-- Pay as much attention to the road
+- Can’t pay as much attention to the road and have less focus

-- React quickly if they need to suddenly brake or steer
+- React slowly if they need to suddenly brake or steer

 Teens are particularly susceptible to drowsy driving accidents.
 They often stay up late studying, working, or socializing and are frequently up early in the morning for school, sports, work, or other activities.
 This lack of sleep, paired with their inexperience, creates a dangerous combination for many teen drivers.